microsoft/TypeScript-New-Handbook/reference/Compiler Options.md

 #### Exports of Non-Value Identifiers

-In TypeScript, you can import a *type* and then subsequently import it:
+In TypeScript, you can import a *type* and then subsequently export it:
 ```ts
 // @noErrors
 import { someType, someFunction } from "someModule";